rspamd/rspamd/doc/integration.md

     mda "/usr/bin/rspamc --mime --exec \"/usr/lib/dovecot/deliver -d %T\""

-In this mode, `rspamc` cannot reject or greylist messages, but it appends the following headers that could be used for further filtering by means of LDA (for example, `sieve`):
+In this mode, `rspamc` cannot reject or greylist messages, but it appends the following headers that can be used for further filtering by means of the LDA (for example, `sieve` or `procmail`):

 - `X-Spam-Scanner`: name and version of rspamd
 - `X-Spam`: has value `yes` if rspamd detects that a message as a spam (either `reject` or `add header` actions)
 - `X-Spam-Action`: the desired action for a message (e.g. `no action`, `add header` or `reject`)
 - `X-Spam-Result`: contains base64 encoded `JSON` reply from rspamd if `--json` option was given to `rspamc`

-Please note, that despite of the fact that this method can be used with any MTA (or even without MTA), it has more overhead than other methods and it cannot apply certain actions, namely, greylisting (however, that could also be implemented using external tools).
+Please note that despite the fact that this method can be used with any MTA (or even without an MTA), it has more overhead than other methods and it cannot apply certain actions, like greylisting (however, that could also be implemented using external tools).